 Manipulators have an impaired conscience because they don’t internalize social rules and are unable to see beyond their own self-interest.

-It’s becuase, for them, internalizing social rules are obeying to any ohter rules: the equivalent of submission.
+It’s becuase, for them, internalizing social rules means obeying to other people’s rules.
+And that’s the equivalent of a submission.

 Manipulators indeed see social norms and rules as threats to their self-interest and, without any checks and balances from a well-functioning superego and conscience, they don’t see beyond their own self-interest.